shoober420/windows11-scripts/README.md

 # Windows Scripts

-Its not only about FPS, its also about latency.
+Its not only about FPS, but also latency.

 ----------------------------------------------------------